torodb/stampede/documentation/docs/configuration/mongodb-connectivity.md

       syncSource: localhost:27040
 ```

-If `/replication/shards/<index>/replSetName` is not specified `/replication/replSetName` will be used.
+If `/replication/shards/<index>/replSetName` is not specified, `/replication/replSetName` will be used.
 This mechanism of property value merging is valid for properties in the following sections:

 * `/replication/shards/<index>/ssl` will default to `/replication/ssl`
 * `/replication/shards/<index>/auth` will default to `/replication/auth`